| Title: | Multiple Group Item Response Theory Alignment Helpers for 'lavaan' and 'mirt' |

 See |

-See example for Alignment
+See example for Alignment for examples

-of results from multiple runs of the alignment optimizer:
+A list of results from multiple runs of the alignment optimizer:

-Means and variances from each alignment run.
+mv Means and variances from each alignment run.

-A table of outputs from link[stats]{optim}
+parout A table of outputs from link[stats]{optim} containing the

 function values, convergence information, and resulting estimates of means